Space Meets Time: Local Spacetime Neural Network For Traffic Flow Forecasting: Experiments

 \subsubsection{Train and Test on the Same Network}

 This experiment follows the conventional settings where we train and test the STNN model on the same network.
 We train two STNN models separately on the two real-world networks, namely $\text{STNN}_1$ for METR-LA dataset and $\text{STNN}_2$ for PeMS-bay dataset, respectively.
 The prediction accuracy on test sets are shown in the first two rows of Table~\ref{tab:results_comparison}.
-STNN surpasses the existing methods in both datasets and in all prediction time frames.
+STNN surpasses the baselines in both datasets.
 For short period predictions like the METR-LA 15 mins case, $\text{STNN}_1$ achieves 2.27 MAE and 4.46 RMSE.
-Compared with the baselines, where the best MAE and RMSE are 2.68 and 5.15, respectively, $\text{STNN}_1$ produces about 15\% and 13\% performance improvement.
-For mid-term predictions (30 mins), we are 15\% better than baselines.
-For long period predictions like the METR-LA 60 mins case, $\text{STNN}_1$ improves the performance by 14\% in terms of RMSE.
-For the other real-world dataset, PeMS-Bay, STNN also shows superior performance.
-For example, the best baselines MAE for 15 mins prediction is 1.30, while our model can achieve 1.20.
+Compared with the baselines, where the best MAE and RMSE are 2.36 and 4.54, respectively, $\text{STNN}_1$ produces up to 4\% performance improvement.
+For mid-term predictions (30 mins), STNN can reach the SOTA performance.
+For long period predictions like 60 mins case, our model is slightly worse than the baselines like GMAN which designed specifically for long-term traffic prediction.